Ovarian cancer

 Pelvic examination

-In a pelvic examination, the doctor will press gently on different parts of the outside of your abdomen (belly) to feel for any masses or lumps.
+In a pelvic examination, the doctor will press gently on the outside of your abdomen (belly) to feel for any masses or lumps.

 To check your uterus and ovaries, the doctor will place two gloved fingers into your vagina while pressing on your abdomen with their other hand.
-You may also have a vaginal examination using an instrument that gently separates the walls of the vagina.
+You may also have an examination using an instrument that gently separates the walls of the vagina.

 A pelvic examination is not painful but it may be uncomfortable.
-There might be another health professional in the room or, if there isn’t, you can ask for a staff member or a family member or friend to be present during the examination if you prefer.
+You can ask for a staff member, family member or friend to be present during the examination.

-The doctor may also perform a digital rectal examination, placing a gloved finger into the anus and rectum.
+The doctor may also perform a digital rectal examination, placing a gloved finger into the rectum through the anus.
 This lets the doctor feel the tissue behind the uterus where cancer cells may grow.

 Blood tests